How to transfer money from your credit card to bank account

 Loans

-A personal loan lets you borrow a fixed amount of money over a fixed term, typically up to £25,000.
+A personal loan lets you borrow a fixed amount of money – typically up to £25,000 – over a fixed term.
 This could be an option if you need a larger amount of money for a new car or major home improvements, for example.

-For sums of money below £5,000, a personal loan might be more expensive than an overdraft or money transfer, so always compare the total cost of borrowing before making any decisions.
+For sums below £5,000, a personal loan might be more expensive than a money transfer.
+Always compare the total cost of borrowing before making any decisions.

 Frequently asked questions